marvin-c-offiah/smartmediacenter/README.md

 SmartMediaCenter is really currently being devloped, still working on a first prototype to be uploaded in time!

 * Everything will be completely Maven-ized for development (dependencies, plugins).
 * Installation/setup on the target host will be made as simple as possible by using a JAR-based Maven-call even for that.
 So package will ship with Maven included.
+Will try to get all separate components on Maven Central, in order to realize an online-installation package.
 * Fully preconfigured Tomcat, including user access control and certificate.
 Just run the Maven-based setup.jar per component.
 Also, no OS service (for Tomcat) installed by the setup.
 Can be done manually, if desired.
 But just running the main launch JAR will suffice.